SurenderLohia/surenderlohia.github.io/_posts/2020-08-11-todo-app-tutorial.markdown

   </code>
 </pre>

-(Python is available in Mac OS by default, in case if you don't have python or not aware of [how to start a local server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server), then goto todo-app directory right click the index.html file and click open with -> Google Chrome)
+(Python is available in Mac OS by default, in case if you don't have python or not aware of [how to start a local server](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server), then goto todo-app directory right-click the index.html file and click open with -> Google Chrome)

-You will see below html
+You will see below HTML

 <img class="border" src="{{'/assets/images/posts/todo-app/base-html.png' | prepend: site.baseurl}}" alt="Base html">

-We are not added any actual content yet, but this is our starting point.
+We have not added any actual content yet, but this is our starting point.

-Now will add the required *CSS* styles.
-Open the **css/main.css** file in the editor and copy past the below code.
+Now, will add the required *CSS* styles.
+Open the **css/main.css** file in the editor and copy-paste the below code.

 <pre>
   <code class="language-css">